reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-backend-server-with-launchdarkly.md

 npm install launchdarkly-node-server-sdk express
 ```

-We are going to use `launchdarkly-node-server-sdk` for connecting to LaunchDarkly server to fetch the variations.
-Then we would need `express` to create a server that would listen in a particular port and host our APIs.
+We are going to use `launchdarkly-node-server-sdk` for connecting to the LaunchDarkly server to fetch the variations.
+Then we would need *express* to create a server that would listen in a particular port and host our APIs.

-Next we need to create an account in LaunchDarkly UI.
+Next, we need to create an account in LaunchDarkly UI.
 You can also signup for a free trial [here](https://app.launchdarkly.com/signup).
-After signing up, we would be assigned with an *SDK Key* that the client can use to authenticate into server.
+After signing up, we would be assigned an *SDK Key* that the client can use to authenticate into the server.
 We will use *Mobile Key* as our user to fetch or retrieve the feature flags.

 {{% image alt="LaunchDarkly Keys" src="images/posts/nodejs-launchdarkly/LaunchDarkly_Keys.png" %}}